-3.2 Incident reporting to the Integrity Protection Authority
+3.2 Incident reporting to the Swedish Authority for Privacy Protection

 3.2.1 What is a Personal Data Incident?

 A personal data breach is an information security incident that can pose risks to people's freedoms and rights.
 The risks may mean that someone loses control of their data or that rights are restricted.